FoxMoss/RawPersonalWebsite/origin/blog/markov.md

 Markov chains are models of probability, with nodes representing events and edges representing the probability of one event happening after another.
-They have a whole bunch of nerdy uses that probably save lives that you can read about on [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain), which to be completely honest I am severely under qualified to talk about.
+They have a whole bunch of nerdy uses that probably saves lives that you can read about on [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain), which to be completely honest I am severely under qualified to talk about.
 Where you probably have actually seen Markov chains before are in the little typing